 Contact: Jan Sienkiewicz, email@example.com

-Regional Council of South Ostrobothnia, Finland & South Ostrobothnia Health Technology Development Centre EPTEK: Mobility as a Service (MaaS)
+Regional Council of South Ostrobothnia, Finland & Seinäjoki University of Applied Sciences: Mobility as a Service (MaaS)

-The objective of this pilot action is to halt the increasing costs of health and social service transportation in South Ostrobothnia by combining and reorganizing transportation services that are currently organized and financed separately, by different authorities.
+The MAMBA project follows two pilots in South Ostrobothnia.
+The common objective of the pilots is to halt the increasing costs of health and social service transportation in South Ostrobothnia by combining and reorganizing transportation services that are currently organized and financed separately by different authorities.

 Tanja Aronsen, email@example.com